January 7, 2020

 An elder law attorney can provide you and your family with advice in these areas and can also design a future plan, including:

 Finding long-term care is one thing, but looking for the funds to cover it can be incredibly difficult.
-Lack of planning can result in funds being rapidly depleted or the inability to locate and secure a place in an appropriate care facility.
+Lack of elderly planning can result in funds being rapidly depleted or the inability to locate and secure a place in an appropriate care facility or nursing home.

 A good elder law attorney can help you make a plan for what type of long-term care is preferable and how you should go about paying for it.